-Small businesses call on Government to step up plans for no-deal Brexit
+The Small Firms Association (SFA) has called on the Government to step up its preparations for a no-deal Brexit.

 In its end-of-year statement, the organisation, which represents businesses that employ fewer than 50 people, said its members were on track to create 25,500 jobs in 2019.